PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/241-pcsx2-net-revamped.md

 The new website is based on the latest Joomla! platform with a custom modified theme for PCSX2, and is no longer bound to our forum.
 It uses PHP, a new database for the compatibility list and jQuery for various new features.
-Here\'s a short overview:
+Here's a short overview:

 # **Design:**